 Join Our Team

-Please check back in Spring 2021 for recruitment updates.
+2023 recruitment is complete.
+Please check back in spring 2024 for our next recruitment period.

 Frequently Asked Questions

 Is there a fee to join?

 There is no cost to join.

 What are the requirements to become a member?

 You must be at least 18 years of age to apply.
 All applicants must also pass an RCMP background check before becoming an Operational Member of PEI GSAR.

 Search and rescue can be physically demanding.
 You could be asked to search in difficult terrain while carrying a pack for multiple hours in varying weather conditions.